hajiboy95/OCR_Calendar_Sync/README.md

 ### 3. 🔄 Category-Based Calendar Mapping (Optional)

-If you want to route different types of events to different calendars:
+To route different types of events to specific calendars, define a category-to-calendar mapping in your environment configuration:

 ```env
 CALENDAR_CATEGORY_MAP={"Work": "work_id@group.calendar.google.com", "Private": "myemail@gmail.com"}
 ```

-Make sure **each mapped calendar is also shared** with the service account as described above.
+> ✅ **Note:** At least one category is required.
+This can simply point to your main calendar if you don't need multiple categories.

+> ⚠️ **Important:** Each calendar listed must be **shared with your service account**, as described in the setup instructions.

+Additionally, update the relevant prompt in `lib/config/prompt_manager.py` to reflect the calendar categories you've defined.
+This allows the system to recognize and properly route events based on their category.

 ## 🧪 Requirements